Creative Youth Collective

 The Creative Youth Collective is a mentorship program for young writers who want to take their ideas seriously and develop them into meaningful, finished work.

-We offer two mentorship studios based on age and experience: Studio I: Story & Voice (Ages 10-13) and Studio II: Worldbuilding & Vision (Ages 14-21).
+We offer two mentorship studios based on age and experience: Studio I: Story & Voice (ages 10-13) and Studio II: Worldbuilding & Vision (ages 14-21).

 Studio I: Story & Voice (Ages 10–13)